French unions make pre-Christmas push to block pension reforms

 Eight of Paris’ 14 metro lines were closed and the rest had a limited service, with the exception of the two lines that run automated trains without drivers.
 Suburban commuter trains were heavily disrupted.

-The state railway operator, SNCF, urged travelers not to show up at stations hoping to travel, with 80 percent of trains out of action in the region around Paris.
+The state railway operator, SNCF, urged travellers not to show up at stations hoping to travel, with 80 percent of trains out of action in the region around Paris.

 At some stations in the past two weeks, police and security guards had to stop commuters trying to fight their way onto overcrowded trains.